 Why might I want an electric vehicle?

-In addition to the climate impact, electric vehicle drivers save an average of $500-$1,500 per year in refueling costs, in addition to a ~40% reduction in maintenance costs over the life of the vehicle.
+In addition to the climate impact, electric vehicle drivers save an average of $500-$2,200 per year in refueling costs, in addition to a ~40% reduction in maintenance costs over the life of the vehicle.

-While the Texas EV Rebate Program ended in January 2023, drivers can access tax incentives for buying electric vehicles or hybrids from the US Department of Energy.
+While the Texas EV Rebate Program ended in January 2023, drivers can access tax incentives for buying electric vehicles or plug-in hybrids from the US Department of Energy.

 Charging at home

-Level 2 chargers plug into a 240-volt (NEMA 14-50) receptacle — like the one used for home appliances — and can charge the car in about seven hours.
+Level 2 chargers plug into a 240-volt (NEMA 14-50) receptacle — like the one used for home appliances — and can charge your car in about seven hours.
 Adding or changing the electrical options in your home fall under the City of San Antonio’s residential electric code (found on page 8).
-Look for electricians who are both registered + licensed and use the city’s portal to apply for the appropriate permits for your project.

 Charging on the go

-Direct Current Fast Chargers are typically high-voltage, public charging stations — rather than private residential locations.
+Direct Current Fast Chargers are typically found at high-voltage, public charging stations — rather than private residential locations.
 The super chargers can reduce charging times anywhere from 20 to 75 minutes.
 If you’re out and about, check out Plugshare to locate a supercharger or Level 2 charger near you.